 Crucial in putting together the plan.
-As mentioned before, a human resources strategy is closely linked to the company’s objectives, mission, and vision.
+As mentioned before, a human resources strategy is closely linked to the company’s objectives, mission, vision and values.
 So make sure you have all these clear.

 You can perform a SWOT analysis.
 SWOT stands for: strengths, weaknesses, opportunities, and threats and it’s a commonly used technique to see how you can improve the company.

 After assessing strengths and weaknesses, you will be able to determine how all employees will be of help throughout the process, how to reduce the risk of threats and more weaknesses, and what will take you to the ultimate goal: achieving the company’s objectives.